vonsim/vonsim/packages/simulator/README.md

 These events are minimal and can be used to update the UI.
 For example, the `cpu:register.copy` event contains the source and destination register, and the value that was copied.
 This can be used to update the UI with the new value.

+Note that the simulator **always performs the action before emitting the event**.
+In the previous example, the simulator will mutate the state of the registers **before** emitting `cpu:register.copy`.
+This ensures that the current state of the simulator is always reflected in the events, no matter when they are consumed.

 Now, the simulation can be _advanced_ from multiple sources.
 The main one is given by `Simulator#startCPU()`.
 This method returns a generator of `SimulatorEvent`.
 Each `next()` emulates a tick from clock connected to the CPU.
 It will emit events related to the instruction cycle (like `cpu:cycle.start`) along other events from any devices.
 For instance, when executing an `IN` instruction, the (reduced) list of events will be:

 - `cpu:cycle.start` (instruction cycle start)